amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 $ docker push <b><i>ECR_REPOSITORY_URI</i></b>:noiridium
 </pre>

-If you look in the ECR repository for the monolith, you'll see the pushed image tagged as "noiridium".
+If you look at the monolith repository in ECR, you'll see the pushed image tagged as "noiridium".

 ![ECR noiridium image](images/04-ecr-noiridium.png)

 10\.
-Create a new revision of the monolith task definition to use the new monolith container image tagged as noiridium.
+Create a new revision of the monolith task definition using the new monolith container image tagged as noiridium.

-Navigate to the [ECS dashboard](https://console.aws.amazon.com/ecs/) and click **Task Definitions** in the left menu.
+Navigate to [Task Definitions](https://console.aws.amazon.com/ecs/home#/taskDefinitions) in the ECS dashboard.
 Select the latest task definition for the monolith and click **Create new revision**.

-In the **Container Definitions** section, click on the container name to edit the container image for the task definition.
+In the "Container Definitions" section, click on the container name to edit the container image associated with the task definition.

 Modify the image tag from "latest" to `noiridium`.